rVnPower/pixivfe/doc/dev/framework-migration.md

 ## todo

 - correct redirect status codes. currently i put in whatever.
-- test ?r=/redirect_to
+  - 303 StatusSeeOther: set method to GET
+  - 307 Temporary: method and body not changed
+  - 308 Permanent: method and body not changed
-- limiter
+- add limiter (maybe it should be in nginx)
-- caching
+- add caching (maybe it should be in nginx)